 Enjoy the excitement of Rio before arriving at your own private paradise on the Costa Verde.

 A luxury 12-suite lodge on a perfect beach in the iSimangaliso will be your home for this holiday.

 Travel through the colourful state of Rajasthan to see forts and palaces, lakes and desert, cities and villages.

 From cosmopolitan Cape Town to the big game of Kruger, and the spectacle of Victoria Falls, this will be an unforgettable holiday!

-An alternative way to experience the Galapagos - staying in lodges on the islands.
+An alternative way to experience the Galapagos - staying in a lodge, hotel and tented camp on the islands.

 Gilded temples, red-robed monks, and sacred pagodas, this holiday has it all.
 A perfect introduction to this fascinating country.